 Time to completion: Students can finish in as little as 3 semesters.
 However, working professionals who wish to pursue the degree part-time may take as little as one course per semester as long as they complete the degree within 6 years

 Once admitted, you will be provided with an NC State student ID, password, and username, which you will need to register for courses.
-You will also be assigned an advisor from the Graduate Faculty in the Biological and Agricultural Engineering department.
+You will also be assigned an advisor from the Graduate Faculty in the Department of Mathematics.

 Tuition information is here.
 You may visit the Cashier’s Office & Student Accounts website to complete the tuition payment process.
 All inquiries regarding payments and cost of tuition should be directed to the cashier’s office.
 Your tuition bill must be paid by its due date in order to hold your seat in your classes.